kevin caceres md logo

 REASONS FOR BLEPHAROPLASTY

 Blepharoplasty tightens the eyelid‘s muscles and tissue and removes excess fat and skin.
-Eyelid surgery can also eliminate the drooping of skin into the visual field, greatly improving peripheral vision.
-Rejuvenating the eyelids is often one of the most effective ways to rejuvenate the facial appearance.
+Eyelid surgery for droopy eyelids also significantly improves peripheral vision.
+This procedure is often one of the most effective ways to rejuvenate the facial appearance, helping patients both with enhanced vision and also greater self-confidence in how they look.

 CANDIDATES FOR BLEPHAROPLASTY